-Mr. Jean Lamarre has more than 35 years of experience in international business development, finance and corporate strategy and holds a Bachelor of Business Administration with a major in Applied Economics from HEC Montréal.
+Mr. Jean Lamarre has more than 40 years of experience in international business development, finance and corporate strategy and holds a Bachelor of Business Administration with a major in Applied Economics from HEC Montréal.
 He is a partner of Lamarre Consultants which he founded in 1995.
 This corporation offers strategic advice and organizes financing for companies in their establishment and expansion efforts mainly in the fields of information technology and life sciences.
 Mr. Lamarre served as Executive Chairman of the Board of Directors of Semafo Inc. from June 2008 until January 2015 and he is now Chairman of the Board of Directors.
-He is also the Chairman of the Board of Télé-Québec, the daily newspaper Le Devoir, and sits on the Board of Directors of, among others, TSO3 Inc., Argos Therapeutics Inc. and Klox Technologies Inc. He previously served as the international Vice-President of Canam Manac Group primarily in the management of international operations and major projects.
+He is also the Chairman of the Board of Télé-Québec, the daily newspaper Le Devoir, and sits on the Board of Directors of TSO3 Inc., among others.
+He previously served as the international Vice-President of Canam Manac Group primarily in the management of international operations and major projects.
 For 15 years, Mr. Lamarre worked for the Lavalin Group.
 He worked in the Brussels office as European Vice-President, supervising operations in Belgium, England and Norway.
 Prior to that, he was Vice-President, Finance and Administration at Lavalin Group.